doexclusive/api-call-merger-example/README.md

 The goal of this project is to demonstrate the NPM module api-call-merger ( https://www.npmjs.com/package/api-call-merger ).
-On npmjs.org you also can read more info and how to use this module.
+Please read full description on npmjs.org

 To test module just do few commands:

 1) cd PROJECT_NAME

 2) mocha tests.js

 This project includes few files: